"In general, I believe that no condition is out

 By Mayo Clinic staff

-you have heightened focus, concentration and inner absorption.
+Hypnosis, also referred to as hypnotherapy or hypnotic suggestion, is a trance-like state in which you have heightened focus, concentration and inner absorption.
 When you're under hypnosis, you usually feel calm and relaxed, and you can concentrate intensely on a specific thought, memory, feeling or sensation while blocking out distractions.

 Under hypnosis, you're more open than usual to suggestions, and this can be used to modify your perceptions, behavior, sensations and emotions.
 Therapeutic hypnosis is used to improve your health and well-being and is different from so-called stage hypnosis used by entertainers.
-Although you're more open to suggestion during therapeutic hypnosis,
+Although you're more open to suggestion during therapeutic hypnosis, your free will remains intact and you don't lose control over your behavior.

 MORE ABOUT HYPNOSIS